 A balance sheet forecast is an important document that lays out account balances for assets, liabilities and equity in a specified period of time (usually the end of the accounting year).
 Businesses use this forecast to measure working capital and assess the need for additional financing.
 Bank managers use this to determine a business’s likelihood to pay back a loan and trade suppliers can use this document to help decide if credit is given.

-There we have it, by producing these 3 vital forecasts you can measure success, anticipate and give yourself time to prepare for any changes and plan for business growth.
+So, there we have it!
+By producing these three vital forecasts you can measure success, anticipate and give yourself time to prepare for any changes and plan for business growth.
 The most important thing to remember when creating business forecasts is to be realistic, as the more honest you are with yourself the more accurate and useful your forecasts will be.

 Any comments?
 Discuss on Twitter